andlas98/100-days-of-code/log.md

 **Thoughts:** I've not been the best when it comes to logging down progress.
 I need to do better, AND stick myself to doing an hour, maybe an hour and a half a day, rather than the 4 hours I spent today.

 **Link to work:** See the 'main' folder located in my "Gaming News Aggregator" repository for my progress on the static page.
 Then, check 'CompletedLessonImgs' folder for today's SoloLearn progress.

+### Day 15: July 20, 2019
+**Today's Progress**: Finished the 'Core Objects' and 'Functions' sections of SoloLearn's JS course!
+Two more to go and I can start on Node.

+**Thoughts:** Missed a day, which sucks, but at least I worked today!

+When it comes to what I've been learning so far, its been pretty simple.
+The Date function is new, and might take a second to grasp, but its not too important a function to know right now.
+Math might be a bit more handy, and since it's familiar to the python iteration, it shouldn't be so bad.

+**Link to work:** Check 'CompletedLessonImgs' folder for today's SoloLearn progress.